Azure/CCOInsights/install/TroubleshootingGuide.md

 - Click on **Data source settings**.
 - In in **Current file/Global permissions** select https://graph.windows.net and click on **Edit permissions**.
 - Click on **Edit** and enter your credentials.

+## Privacy Levels

+## RBAC information is empty or blank

+Everytime you run the Dashboard from the .pbit template you will be asked to enter the Tenant parameter.
+This parameter is critical to properly get your RBAC information.
+If this parameter is entered incorrectly it will run the Dashboard with empty or blank information on the RBAC page or the Subscriptions Owners visualization on the Overview page

 ## Log analytics API timeout